 Website - www.mycornerstoneloan.org

-The FedLoan Servicing is a Federal student loan servicer established by the U.S Department of Education to service student loans owned by the federal government.
+The FedLoan Servicing is a federal student loan servicer established by the Pennsylvania Higher Education Assistance Agency (PHEAA) to service student loans owned by the federal government.

 They are one of the limited numbers of organizations approved by the Department of education for servicing of loans owned by the federal government.

-To provide students with the highest level of quality customer service has been the goal of FedLoan Servicing, making use of tools and resources available to help student borrowers manage their student loans through account access and online account management tools.
+To provide students with the highest level of quality customer service has been the goal of FedLoan Servicing.
+Making use of tools and resources available to help student borrowers manage their student loans through account access and online account management tools have also been its priority.

 Public Reviews have criticized the company's customer service as unhelpful and impolite.
 Other complaints include that the FedLoan's website is outdated and uninformative.